Booosty

 What I can do next

-The time constraints prevented a number of tasks from being included that should be addressed next, such as:
+Time constraints prevented several important tasks from being included, which should be addressed next, such as:

 -

-Evaluating the current website design with multiple methods of testing including Maze software.
+Evaluating the current website design using multiple testing methods, including Maze software.

 -